MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 # Use core components

-These components provide the core to get started with setting up a Center of Excellence (CoE).
-They sync all your resources into tables and build admin apps on top of that to help you get more visibility of the apps, flows, and makers in your environment.
-Additionally, apps like the Manage Permissions help with daily admin tasks.
+These components provide the core to get started setting up a Center of Excellence (CoE).
+The components sync all your resources into tables and build admin apps on top of them to help you get more visibility of the apps, flows, and makers in your environment.
+Apps like **Manage Permissions** help with daily admin tasks.
 The core components solution contains assets relevant only to admins.
-More information: [Set up core components](setup-core-components.md) and [Watch](https://www.youtube.com/embed/l0kJQAeKthw) how to use the core components solution.
+For more information, see [Set up core components](setup-core-components.md) and [Watch](https://www.youtube.com/embed/l0kJQAeKthw) how to use the core components solution.

 [Watch an overview](https://www.youtube.com/embed/l0kJQAeKthw) on how to use the core components solution.